SmingHub/Sming/Sming/axtls-8266/compat/README.md

 ```

-Now we should add in our `staticOnConnected` funciton code to create new ssl context and ssl object.
+Now we should add in our `staticOnConnected` function code to create new ssl context and ssl object.
 In the example below the `sslObj` and `sslContext` are defined as global

 ```C